 When you are purchasing a commercial insurance program there are many coverages that you need to consider.
 Our retailer guide to commercial insurance provides an overview of a few of the core coverages that we recommend.
-Consult a licensed insurance professional when purchasing commercial insurance to get the most appropriate coverage for your specific circumstance.
+Further, consult a licensed insurance professional when purchasing commercial insurance to get the best coverage for your specific circumstance.

 Remember don’t skimp on your coverage.
 NO ONE wants to pay for insurance because they don’t think they will ever use it.
 If the day comes when you need it, you don’t want to be a penny wise and pound foolish.

 Basic coverage terms the help you through the purchase process:

 - Property insurance covers losses and damages to real and/or personal property.

 - Boiler and machinery insurance (or equipment breakdown or mechanical breakdown coverage) covers boilers, machinery and equipment.
 Though it may seem irrelevant to retail, this includes computers.

 - Flood insurance helps cover your business property and commercial building if a flood causes damage.
 In general, most standard commercial insurance policies exclude flood insurance.